-The decision of the Educational Policies Committee is final, with no option to appeal.
+Should the student wish to appeal further after the Associate Provost's decision has been received, a second appeal may be submitted to the Educational Policies Committee.
+The decision of the Educational Policies Committee is final, with no further option to appeal.

 A student whose academic challenges were substantively impacted by extenuating circumstances may appeal the decision by submitting an Academic Appeal form.
-The student's participation in academic support efforts (GEN 100, GEN 120 or an Academic Success Plan) will be considered when making this determination.
+The student's participation in academic support efforts (e.g. accessing the Grace ACE, academic coaching, or an Academic Success Plan) will be considered when making this determination.
 The appeal must be submitted within four weeks of receiving notification of the suspension.